Firestorm108/Lume/README.md

 # Lume
-A bench 2W laser used for testing in labs!
+A portable 5W laser used for testing in labs!
 Focused on keeping a small budget, efficiency, reliability, cooling, and safety.